Zachary-P-Newby/SQL-Database-Project/README.md

  - Python - Programming Language
  - SQLite3 Python Library (bulit in)

-{Describe the programming language that you used and any libraries.}
+I used the python programming language and the SQLite 3 library to create the program, and developed it in VScode

 # Useful Websites